 From time to time, the fair value of the assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Foundation to retain as a fund of perpetual duration.
 In accordance with FASB's Not-For-Profit presentation and disclosure guidance, deficiencies of this nature are reported in without donor restriction net assets.
-At June 30, 2023 funds with original gift values of \$250,000, fair values of \$232,653, and deficiencies of \$17,347 were reporting in net assets with donor restrictions.
-At June 30, 2022, funds with original gift values of \$300,000, fair values of \$260,150, and deficiencies of \$39,850 were reporting in net assets with donor restrictions
+At June 30, 2024 there were no funds with deficiencies.
+At June 30, 2023, funds with original gift values of \$250,000, fair values of \$232,653, and deficiencies of \$17,347 were reporting in net assets with donor restrictions